MatthiasHeilManchester/rvy_racing/README.md

 - Add

        rvy_racing/user_data.csv
-       rvy_racing/user_list.txt

-   from previous season to directory
+   from previous season to race series sub directory in

        master_race_data

+  In that directory, run

+       ../../bin/user_csv_to_txt_and_sed.bash  user_data.csv

+  (downloading the csv file from the phpbb discussion board first if there are new users) to re-generate the user_list.txt file and the script

+       pad_results_with_private_data.bash

+  that fills in the private data in race results and league tables.

 - Create (manually) the directory